 Alani Nu Pre-Workout Common FAQs

-The optimal dose is a single scoop (9.6 g) diluted in 6-8 oz of water half an hour to an hour before working out.
-I'd go an hour before, but if you want, 30 minutes could also do the trick.
+The recommended dosage of Alani Nu pre-workout is a single scoop (9.6 g) diluted in 6-8 oz of water half an hour before working out.

 A single scoop of Alani Nu Pre-workout has 0 calories.

 While they both belong to a family of Alani Nu Sports supplements and they both contain 200mg of caffeine and are both very low in calories, the Alani Nu Energy drink is 12 oz and also contains a bunch of vitamins and minerals like B6, B12, Niacin, and Biotin.

 With that being said, when it comes to energy drinks, this one is one of the most perfect pre-workout drinks you can get.